Kenny Roberts Jr.: Return to Team Roberts

-He returned to his father's team in 2006.
+Roberts returned to his father's team in 2006.
 Honda provided the RC211V V5 engine with the frame being designed by Team Roberts and the bike subsequently named KR211V.
 He took his first podium of the season at Catalunya, having started on the front row.

 A run of five successive top-five grid positions in mid-season showed the bike's promise.
-He again finished 3rd at Estoril, having led with one lap to go.
+Roberts again finished 3rd at Estoril, having led with one lap to go.
 Kenny later explained that he had miscounted the number of laps, and when he came onto the final straight with one lap to go, he expected to see the chequered flag, and that this distracted him and prevented him blocking Toni Elías' passing move.
 With these two podium finishes, he finished 6th in the standings at the end of the year, aided by riders such as Casey Stoner and Sete Gibernau missing races.
 This was Roberts' best result since winning the championship in 2000.

 Roberts remained on his father's team at the start of 2007.
 However, 2007 again marked a new era as 990cc bike were replaced with an 800cc displacement formula.
 He rode the KR212V bike which are using the RC212V's V4 engine supplied by Honda.
 The 2007 season was less successful, due to Honda concentrating on improving the underperforming Repsol Honda factory machine.
 After only 4 points in the first part of the season, Kenny Jr. stopped racing midseason, replaced by his brother Kurtis, and never returned in 2007.
 Both Kenny and the entire team did not participate in 2008 season.